helpscout/helix/docs/guides/create-spec.md

 })
 ```

 Perfect!
-We've defined our `Dinosaur`.
+Just like that, we've defined our `Dinosaur` (Dino DNA!).
 However, if you `console.log` it, you'll noticed that it doesn't actually have any fixture data (yet).

 ```js
 console.log(Dinosaur)